Orleans Public Defenders: New public defender system

 In 2014, Chief Defender Derwyn Bunton led the office in a silent protest on the steps of New Orleans' criminal courthouse in memory of Michael Brown, and railed against what he called the "ordinary injustice" pervasive in the building.

 In July 2015, it was announced that the office was facing million-dollar budget cuts.
 The office had a budget of six million dollars.
 The head of the office said: "You've got a $135 million police force, an $80 million jail, a $6 million court system, and a $15 million DA's office.
 All those are designed to put people in jail.
 That is what is designed to catch you and incapacitate you.
 There is $6 million to make sure your rights aren't violated, justice is done, and you get the right person.
 That is an incredible disparity."

-In September 2015, a public defender in the officer penned an op-ed in the Washington Post criticizing the underfunding of the office.
+In September 2015, a public defender in the officer penned an op-ed in The Washington Post, criticizing the underfunding of the office.
 After this op-ed, New Orleans Criminal District Court judge Arthur Hunter summoned Chief Public Defender Derwyn Bunton to his court for a brief hearing to discuss Peng's op-ed.
 The office also put up a crowdfunding page to help make up its budget shortfall.
-John Oliver did a segment on the problems in the officer that lamented a "meet 'em and plead 'em system" for indigent defense.
+John Oliver did a segment on the problems in the officer that lamented a cavalier "meet 'em and plead 'em system" for indigent defense.
 Oliver's segment boosted the crowdfunding effort.
 One author questioned whether crowdfunding was the right response.

 Also in 2015, the office with the Department of Justice challenged the transfer of jail inmates to other parishes.
 Orleans Parish Chief Public Defender Derwyn Bunton criticized the plea deal given to Darren Sharper arguing that his indigent clients would never get such a deal.

+In 2023, Danny Engelberg was named Chief Defender.